noi-techpark/davinci-innovation-scoreboard-api/README.md

 # Innovation Scoreboard

-The innovation scoreboard is a project that aims to visualize the innovation data form South Tyrol and other Italien regions in a user friendly way.
+The innovation scoreboard is a project that aims to visualize the innovation data from South Tyrol and other Italien regions in a user friendly way.

 This repository contains the source code for the innovation scoreboard backend.